d-e-n-t-y/pg_fdw_mv_rewrite/README.md

-# pg_fdw_mv_rewrite: a short introduction
+# mv_rewrite: a short introduction

-This is a query rewriting extension for PostgreSQL.
+This is a query rewriting extension for PostgreSQL that transparently rewrites queries to access MATERIALIZED VIEWs, where use of that MATERIALIZED VIEW would result in a lower cost plan.

 ## DISCLAIMER